Martin Luther King III: Other pursuits and interests

-In January 2011, it was reported that King will attempt to become a "strategic partner" in the New York Mets baseball team.
+In January 2011, it was reported that King would attempt to become a "strategic partner" with the New York Mets baseball team.
 "This was blown up way out of proportion," King told the Associated Press.
 "While I'm not leading a group and I'm not having direct conversations ...
 I think it is very important to promote diversity in ownership."
 King was among the co-founders of Bounce TV, a black-oriented digital broadcasting network.
 He currently serves on the Board of Advisors of Let America Vote, an organization founded by former Missouri Secretary of State Jason Kander that aims to end voter suppression.

+On February 14, 2021, King attended and spoke at the commemoration of the 190th anniversary of the death of former Mexican president Vicente Guerrero in Cuilapan de Guerrero in Guerrero State, at the invitation of Mexican president Andrés Manuel López Obrador.
+King also visited the Martin Luther King Jr. statue located in Parque Lincoln, Mexico City.

 Ministers March for Justice

 On August 28, 2017, King marched with Al Sharpton in Washington D.C. for the Ministers March for Justice leading over 3,000 ministers to protest the policies of President Donald Trump.
-King was under major controversy when he agreed to meet with Trump in January 2017.

 2021 New York City mayoral election

-On Martin Luther King Jr. Day January 18, 2021, a video was released in which King announced his endorsement of New York City mayoral candidate Andrew Yang, praising Yang's plan to provide a guaranteed minimum income like his father had wanted and declaring that he was joining the campaign as a co-chair.
+On Martin Luther King Jr. Day January 18, 2021, a video was released in which King announced his endorsement of New York City mayoral candidate Andrew Yang, praising Yang's plan to provide a guaranteed minimum income like King's father had wanted and declaring that he was joining the campaign as a co-chair.